Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 C sought urgent orders for the removal and storage of the sperm and tissue of her husband, who had died the previous day.
 This would enable C to undergo a future in vitro fertilisation procedure to have a child, subject to the court approving this at a separate hearing.
 C gave evidence she and her husband had been trying to conceive for nearly two years.
 Her husband had consented to the plan of having a baby.
 However, the hospital where her husband’s body was located told C she needed a court order authorising removal of the sperm.

-The Supreme Court approved the removal of C’s husband’s sperm, and confirmed that the Human Tissue and Transplantation Act (WA) permits a hospital’s designated officer to authorise the removal of sperm at the request of the senior available next-of-kin.
+The Supreme Court approved the removal of C’s husband’s sperm, but confirmed that the Human Tissue and Transplantation Act 1982 (WA) permits a hospital’s designated officer to authorise the removal of sperm at the request of the senior available next-of-kin.

-McGee, Andrew & Gardiner, Dale.
-(2016, In press).
-Donation after the circulatory determination of death: Some responses to recent criticisms Journal of Medicine and Philosophy.
+Andrew McGee and Dale Gardiner, ‘Donation after the circulatory determination of death: Some responses to recent criticisms’ (2018) 43(2) Journal of Medicine and Philosophy 211.

-Gardiner, Dale & McGee, Andrew.
-(2016, In press).
-Death, permanence and current practice in donation after circulatory death QJM: An International Journal of Medicine.
+Dale Gardiner and Andrew McGee, ‘Death, permanence and current practice in donation after circulatory death’ (2017) 110(4) QJM: An International Journal of Medicine 199.

-McGee, Andrew & White, Ben.
-(2013).
-Is providing elective ventilation in the best interests of potential donors?
-Journal of Medical Ethics, 39(3), pp. 135-138.
+Andrew McGee and Ben White, ‘Is providing elective ventilation in the best interests of potential donors?’
+(2013) 39(3) Journal of Medical Ethics 135.